potato-tf/PopExtensionsPlus/README.md

 ### func_rotating
 - No longer freezes and prints the `Bad SetLocalAngles` console error when one of the rotation angles exceeds 360,000 degrees.
 - Fixes killing the entity before stopping the rotate sound causing the sound to play forever.
 Fixes the sound continuing to play after it is killed on round restart as well.
+### tf_point_weapon_mimic
+- Fired projectiles can have their team assigned with `TeamNum` keyvalue (2 for RED and 3 for BLU).
+Normally, all fired projectiles always belong to BLU team
+- Fixed FireSound not working.
+WARNING: sounds can stack for every projectile fired, not recommended for fast-refiring or multiple weapon mimics firing at the same time
+- FireSound now takes an optional volume parameter.
+Example: `FireSound = "weapons/stickybomblauncher_shoot_crit.wav|0.5"`
+- ModelScale now works on rockets, arrows untested.

 ### obj_sentrygun
 - 64: Spawn as Mini-Sentry
 ### light_dynamic